Atyantik/react-pwa/README.md

 ###### Chrome Lighthouse
 ![Lighthouse Performance](https://www.atyantik.com/wp-content/uploads/2017/10/Lighthouse-Performance-Report-React-PWA.png)
 Don't go with image, [Check for yourself in your browser](https://developers.google.com/web/tools/lighthouse/) *We ommited the performance as it was just **82** (pretty good huh??).
 Cause of server latency.
 Server is located somewhere in USA and we are in India*

-Don't go with image, [Check for yourself at GTMetrix](https://gtmetrix.com/reports/react-pwa.now.sh/XLLjOm78)
 ###### GTMetrix
 ![GTMetrix Performance](https://www.atyantik.com/wp-content/uploads/2017/10/GTMetrix.png)
 Don't go with image, [Check for yourself at GTMetrix](https://gtmetrix.com/reports/react-pwa.now.sh/XLLjOm78)